s4180t/BGInfoUpdater/README.md

 3. **Desktop Background Not Changing**
    - Verify you have permissions to change desktop background
-   - Check if you have created the config.bgi file in the correct location
-   - Verify all required custom fields are properly configured in config.bgi
+   - Ensure the `config.bgi` file exists with properly configured custom fields
-   - Ensure BGInfo64.exe is properly installed
+   - Verify BGInfo64.exe is properly installed

-## Network Requirements

-- Outbound internet access is required for IP and location information
-- The following directories must be writable:
-  - `bginfo_temp` directory
-  - Directory containing `config.bgi`

 ## Building from Source

-If you're building from source:

 1. Clone the repository
 2. Open `BGInfoUpdater.sln` in Visual Studio
 3. Build the solution
-4. Copy required files to deployment directory:
+4. Copy files from `bin/Release/net8.0` and `setup-autostart.ps1` to deployment directory
-   - All files from `bin/Release/net8.0`
-   - `setup-autostart.ps1`

-Note: The `config.bgi` file must be created manually and is not included in the deployment.
+Note: Create the `config.bgi` file manually after deployment.

 ## License